bricker0/choropleth_map/README.md

 Read the SDG indicator list as a PDF here https://unstats.un.org/sdgs/indicators/indicators-list/

+Pick two (or 3 if you are ambitious) datasets to compare for this assignment.
+Download and review each before you go further in this assignment.
+What can you compare?
+Do they have enough data for the same year?
+You do not want to compare data from one idicator for the year 1990 and the other 2010.
+See what you can compare before you do the rest of this work.

 Search the complete list, including metadata.
 When you have decided on a dataset (make sure it is normalized – a rate or  % of the population or % of total landmass for example) to map Download the official data here https://unstats.un.org/sdgs/indicators/database/

 These data will need to be joined to a shape file .shp file to be opened in QGIS –shape files are commonly zipped files that contain attribute information or databases tied to geometry, the political boundaries of the countries.

 Note: When you download data here from UN STATS– sometimes you will also get the regional data – these will need to be deleted later.
 The shapefile I provide for you does not include regional political boundaries so these rows will cause problems during the join process.
+For example, SDG indicator 1.1.1 "Southern Africa" and several other regions are included.
+For this exercise we only want country names.
+The region rows need to be deleted.
+The shapefile does not have any shapes to join these regions to in QGIS which will cause trouble later.
+In this dataset, each year has a different row instead of columns with different years.
+After I deleted the regions, I orgnaized all the data by date and deleted the dates I don't want.
+For my example I will be comparing poverty rate and deaths from traffic in the year 2000 and 2016.

-Some (but not all) of the indicators can be downloaded <a href="https://unstats-undesa.opendata.arcgis.com/">here and already in the shp format</a>, if you download data here you will not need to clean your data in Excel.
+For these reasons, will download indicator 1.1.1 <a href="https://unstats-undesa.opendata.arcgis.com/">here since it is already in the shp format</a>, and if you download data here you will not need to clean your data in Excel.
+Some (but not all) of the indicators can be downloaded here as Shapefiles.
+I recommend searching here first.
 However these data will not have political boundaries - these data are point data represented at the centroid of the country.
 The United Nations does not share political boundary data as political boundaries are a very sensitive subject.
 The data shared in this tutorial does not reflect the UN opinion on any boundary disputes.

-For this example I picked…
+For this example I first picked (warning - each group will have to do this twice)…

 ## SDG #6 Ensure healthy lives and promote well-being for all at all ages